MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ms.workload:
 - multiple
 ---
-# Customize window layouts and tabs in Visual Studio
+# Customize window layouts and personalize tabs

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 In Visual Studio, you can customize the position, size, and behavior of windows to create window layouts that work best for various development workflows.
-You can also customize how you use tabs to interact with your code.
+You can also personalize how you use tabs to interact with your code.

-## Window layouts
+## Customize window layouts

 When you customize a window layout, the IDE remembers it.
 For example, if you change the docking location of **Solution Explorer** and then close Visual Studio, the next time that you open Visual Studio, even if you're working on another computer, **Solution Explorer** will be docked in that same location.